Hello and welcome to the podcast of the Road Seaters episode 1258 for Tuesday the 23rd of September 2025.

 They were the victims of it.

-And they said they constantly did this, and suddenly the conversation left from left-wing radicalism and the extent of which the legacy of Obama, who I think is the one of the most divisive uh presidents of the US, the legacy of Obama and its victimhood narratives have incredibly polarized US society.
+And suddenly, the conversation left from left-wing radicalism and the extent to which the legacy of Obama, who I think is one of the most divisive presidents of the U.S., the legacy of Obama and its victimhood narratives have incredibly polarized U.S. society.

-It's it's a product of a society that the rewards weakness that everyone's competing to be a victim, whereas it should venerate strength and strong people don't go, well, I'm such such a victim, I'm the victim of it's pathetic.
+It's a product of a society that rewards weakness, that everyone's competing to be a victim, whereas it should venerate strength and strong people don't go, well, I'm such a victim.

 Yeah.